MuhammadBinNauman/Performing-Robots/Final_Project/README.md

 ### Video Link

-The video can be warched here https://drive.google.com/file/d/1aPwzHhsj_tV0EDmFdqWH8rqdy99nhomX/view?usp=sharing
+The video can be viewed here https://drive.google.com/file/d/1aPwzHhsj_tV0EDmFdqWH8rqdy99nhomX/view?usp=sharing

 #### Problems and challenges
 The main challenge was time mamagement the coding, recording and editing of the performence was time consuming